elba7r/system/erpnext/docs/user/manual/en/setting-up/integration-services/dropbox-backup.md

 ####Step 6: Allow

 On successfull login, you will find a confirmation message as following.
-Click on "Allow" to let your Revalue account have access to your Dropbox account.
+Click on "Allow" to let your ERPNext account have access to your Dropbox account.

 <img class="screenshot" alt="Allow" src="{{docs_base_url}}/assets/img/setup/integration-service/dropbox-3.png">

 ####Step 7: Enable Service
 After generating access token, go back to Dropbox Integration Service record and check `enable`.
 This will enable backup auto-download.

-With this, a folder called "Revalue" will be created in your Dropbox account, and database backup will start to auto-download in it.
+With this, a folder called "ERPNext" will be created in your Dropbox account, and database backup will start to auto-download in it.

 ##Open Source Users